GRCDEV/ArduSim/help/development.md

 * `void startThreads()`.
 Optional This method is used to start the threads used by the protocol.
 This runs even before the setup.
 So make sure that the treads only do actions you want to perform before the setup or (like in most cases) let them wait until setup/start is pressed (automatic in CLI-version)
 * `void setupActionPerformed()`.
 This method must block the thread until any action required for the setup step is finished.
 Better than implementing here any action, it is more addecuate to simply wait until the protocol threads finish the action using a shared concurrent variable, as those actions may require the use of more than one thread.
 * `void startExperimentActionPeformed()`.
 Only runned after setup and start is pressed.
 Here you can start the protocol (only the actions after start is pressed), this can also be done in the startThreads of course but remember that that one doesn't wait until setup/start is pressed.
 * `void forceExperimentEnd()`.
 Optional.
 An experiment is considered to be finished when all UAVs land and stop motors.
 Once the previous method finishes, this one is issued periodically and allows to land the UAVs to finish the experiment if a condition is met.
-For example, when the UAV is following a planned main.java.com.protocols.mission and it is close enough to the last waypoint (`API.getCopter(int).getMissionHelper().landIfEnded(double)`).
+For example, when the UAV is following a planned mission and it is close enough to the last waypoint (`API.getCopter(int).getMissionHelper().landIfEnded(double)`).
 The protocol may issue other actions to land the UAV from other threads.
 In that case, this method could be left unimplemented.
 * `String getExperimentResults()`.
 Optional.
 It allows to add data related to the protocol to the information shown in the results dialog.
 * `String getExperimentConfiguration()`.Optional.
 The developer has the option to show the value of the parameters used in the protocol in the results dialog, so they could be stored to be able to reproduce the same experiment again.
 * `void logData(String, String)`.
 Optional.
 It allows to store information gathered by the protocol during the experiment.